John Rawls, PhD

 Graduate Students:

-• Gray Camp, Ph.D. (current position: Group Leader, Institute of Molecular and Clinical Ophthalmology, University of Basel, Basel, SUI)
+• Gray Camp, Ph.D. – subsequent position: Postdoctoral Fellow with Drs.
+Gill Berjerano and David Kingsley, Stanford University; current position: Group Leader, Institute of Molecular and Clinical Ophthalmology, University of Basel, Basel, SUI.

-• S. Ted Espenschied, Ph.D. (current position: Postdoctoral Fellow with Dr. Thad Stappenbeck, Lerner Research Institute, Cleveland Clinic)
+• S. Ted Espenschied, Ph.D. – subsequent position: Postdoctoral Fellow with Dr. Thad Stappenbeck, Cleveland Clinic.

-• Caitlin Murdoch, Ph.D. (current position: Postdoctoral Fellow with Dr. Eric Skaar, Department of Pathology, Microbiology, and Immunology, Vanderbilt University)
+• Caitlin Murdoch, Ph.D. – subsequent position: Postdoctoral Fellow with Dr. Eric Skaar, Vanderbilt University.

 Postdoctoral Fellows:

-• James Minchin, Ph.D. (current position: Principal Investigator, BHF Centre for Cardiovascular Science, University of Edinburgh, Queens Medical Research Institute, Edinburgh, UK)
+• James Minchin, Ph.D. – current position: Principal Investigator and Senior Lecturer, BHF Centre for Cardiovascular Science, University of Edinburgh, Queens Medical Research Institute, Edinburgh, UK.

-• Jordan Cocchiaro, Ph.D. (current position: Program Manager, Duke Human Vaccine Institute, Durham, NC)
+• Jordan Cocchiaro, Ph.D. – current position: Senior Scientific Program Leader, Duke Human Vaccine Institute.

 Research Staff: